 Should You Refinance Your Home?

-There are several reasons why refinancing your home could be a smart financial move:
+There are several reasons why refinancing your home could make financial sense:

 - Mortgage rates are lower than they were when you took out your home loan.
-A slight interest rate reduction could result in several thousand in cost savings over the life of the loan.
+A slightly lower rate could result in several thousand in cost savings over the life of the loan.
+Consider using a mortgage loan refinance calculator to determine if refinancing is a smart financial move.

-- You have at least 20 percent in equity in your home and want to get rid of private mortgage insurance.
-(Keep in mind that FHA loans carry mortgage insurance for the life of the loan, so you may want to convert to a conventional loan).
+- You have at least 20 percent in home equity in your and want to get rid of private mortgage insurance (PMI).
+(Keep in mind that FHA loans carry mortgage insurance for the life of the loan, so you may want to convert your current mortgage into a conventional loan).

 However, you may not want to refinance if: